metamn/react/README.md

-# metamn-react-blog
+# The Metamn React blog

-Blogging about React with Gatsby
+Blogging about React with Gatsby.
+Focus on best practices.